tonethar/IGME-110-Fall-2025/documents/p3-put-team-together.md

 ---

-## I. Which projects are available to choose from?
+## I. Which product proposals are available to choose from?

 - AcadeMeet
 - Anime Plushies